Get

 Anxiety in cats can have many causes, from a recent change in their environment to a health issue.
 A traumatic experience can also trigger anxiety in pets.
 Many fears and anxieties can develop from experiences during a kitten’s first year of life, which can worsen over time.
 That’s why it’s important to treat your cat’s anxiety as soon as possible.

 Now, let’s look at five methods to help ease your beloved cat’s distress.
-Remember to consult your vet first to ensure your cat doesn’t have an underlying medical condition that could account for a sudden change in their behavior.
+Remember to consult a vet first to ensure your cat doesn’t have an underlying medical condition that could account for a sudden change in their behavior.

 1. Create a Safe Haven for Your Cat